 So with 1 Carat Weight, one speaks of a mass of about 200 milligrams, that is 0,2 gram.
 And of course this implicitly influences the size, but depending on the shape of a diamond you don't see the difference between 0.8 carat and 1 carat.
 Especially not when the diamond is in the setting and half of it is buried anyway.
 In addition, every shape has to be cut differently.
 So with increasing weight, more mass has to be processed and also consumed to cut the diamond into a certain shape.
-Hence this leads to a higher price of the diamond because it's like everywhere: more mass or units of something means paying more money.

 You can see again: different shapes lead to a different look and size in mm of the diamond.
 That means that you don't always have to pay for 1 Carat if it looks oversized at the finger of your girlfriend.
 Let's take the example that you want to buy a pear diamond.
 Just compare the mm and optics to a round diamond of the same carat weight.
 Could be that a smaller pear diamond looks better due to the visual size.
 If you want to go deeper into the mm to carat conversions please read my article about it.

-So it is important that you first think about the other 3 C's and then check how much space is left in your budget, which you fill up with Carat.
+So it is important that you first think about the other 3 C's and then check how much space is left in your budget, which you fill up with carat.
 But always keep in mind that diamonds on different fingers and women look different and maybe your fiancée is not a fan of giant diamonds.
 Then you are not making her and your wallet happy with it.

 Set your budget, determine your desired quality and see how much budget is left.
-After that, you can, if you want, take more Carat Weight than originally planned.
+After that, you can, if you want, take more carat weight than originally planned.
 But for the look it is important to get the best possible cut.
 Therefore you can read my article about the Diamond Cut and its implication on the quality and price of a diamond.